what do we study?

 We enjoy talking about our research (or science in general) to a wide range of audiences.
 Whether it is kids, high school students or interested adults, we welcome opportunities to communicate our fascination for the human body (and what goes on inside it at the level of DNA, proteins and cells) to the general public.
 Contact for speaking or writing engagements.

-Our work has received financial support from the following sources:
+Since the start of the lab in 2013, we have received financial support from the following sources: